 Just to refresh your memory, or clarify if you didn’t see the DIY Island post, this is the piece in its entirety.
 The finished measurements for this are approximately 6′ x 3′ x 36″ high.

-And an up-close view of the finished table top and the wood grain.
+And an up-close view of the finished tabletop and the wood grain.
 I intentionally allowed the light to reflect upon the grain so that you could see how level the top is and how tight the seams are.
 With the exception of the very light edge on the center-left board, (which gives that attachment location away) it is very hard to determine where the boards are glued together unless you look at the ends.

 A Bit About Using Pocket Holes for Table Tops…

 If you are very familiar with me, you would know that I am a BIG fan of the Kreg Pocket Hole Jigs.
 So, you may be wondering why I am using glue for the construction of this tabletop instead of the pocket hole jigs.
-Well, let me explain for anyone that is new to furniture construction.
+Well, let me explain to anyone that is new to furniture construction.

 I do not recommend using pocket holes for any tabletop that is intended to be/stay completely flat and tight. (i.e. you want the surface to be crack free).
 Although I love using pocket holes for quick and easy assembly, they can and will cause a table such as this problems.